brcontainer/prevent-duplicate-tabs/README.md

 Configuration | Description
 --- | ---
-`incognito` | Check repeated anonymous tabs (requires you to manually enable in your browser)
+`incognito` | Check repeated anonymous tabs (requires you to manually enable in your browser) `containers` | If enabled it will ignore repeated tabs in different containers, treating them as if they were non-repeated tabs (only Firefox)

 ### Events